Brachioplasty (Body Lift)

 What is brachioplasty?

-A brachioplasty is a surgery that reshapes the back part of your upper arm, from your shoulder to your elbow.
+A brachioplasty is a surgical procedure that reshapes the back part and the under surface of your upper arm, from your shoulder to your elbow.
 It’s also called an arm lift.
-It gets rid of extra skin and tissue.
+It gets rid of extra skin and fatty tissue.
 It makes your upper arm look smoother and smaller.

-During this surgery, a cosmetic or aesthetic surgeon takes out areas of extra tissue from under your upper arm.
+During this surgery, a plastic, cosmetic, or aesthetic surgeon takes out areas of extra tissue from under your upper arm.
 Your surgeon will make a cut on the inside or back of your arm.
-He or she will remove extra folds of skin and fat.
+They may do liposuction on the area.
+They will remove extra folds of skin and fat.
 Your surgeon will then sew the tissue that is left back together.
 This creates a smoother contour.
 This may also improve muscle tone in your upper arm.
 Sometimes the surgeon also removes extra tissue on the side of the chest.
+This results in a longer scar.

 You will likely be asleep under general anesthesia during this surgery.